Geolicious/geotweet/README.md

 You can also select to store the gathered stream.
 This txt file will be stored in your temp folder by default.

 ## Version_changes
-*2015/05/17 0.8.3 fixed issue with missing dependency urllib and zipfile in case you don't have tweepy installed *2015/05/17 0.8.2 fixed issue with missing dependency *2015/05/17 0.8.1 fix for location filter, minor changes in metadata.
+*2015/05/18 0.8.4 fixed issue with writing raw tweets to file under windows *2015/05/18 0.8.3 fixed issue with missing dependency urllib and zipfile in case you don't have tweepy installed *2015/05/18 0.8.2 fixed issue with missing dependency *2015/05/17 0.8.1 fix for location filter, minor changes in metadata.
 *2015/05/17 0.8c added some more information about prerequisites, add messagebar for blank tokens *2015/05/17 0.8 first release